yashikajayasinghe/step-interview-sample-app/README.md

 ### Running the API

-The Java API has no external dependencies.
+The API has no external dependencies.
 It can be run from inside an IDE such as IntelliJ IDEA, or from the command line with `gradlew bootRun`.

 ### Running the Web Front-end